ecaroth/chrome-extension-message-relay/README.md

 > `destination` _(string)_ the destination level (one of the enum levels listed below) or a level/tab.id combo (see [_specific tab channels_](#specific-tab-channels) below)

 > `data` _(JSON serializable object)_ data to send along with the message

-> `cb` _(function)_ callback function that can be used by the listener to respond to the message directly.

-> **NOTE** the responder callback functionality only works when sending communications between a content script and a background script, as it leverages [chrome.runtime.sendMessage](https://developer.chrome.com/extensions/runtime#method-sendMessage), and generally this functionality is not commonly needed.

 > ```javascript
 > my_relay.send( "save", my_relay.levels.extension, {foo:"bar"} );